Coherent heat transfer leads to genuine quantum enhancement in the performances of continuous engines: Continuous coherent quantum heat engines

 where $H_{S}(t) = H_{S} + H_d(t)$ is the total Hamiltonian of the qutrit, $H_{B_h}=\sum_k \Omega_{k,h} \ a^\dag_{k,h} a_{k,h}$ and $H_{B_c}= \sum_{k'} \Omega_{k',c} a^\dag_{k',c} a_{k',c}$ are the Hamiltonians of the hot and cold (photon) baths with mode frequencies $\Omega_{k,h}$ and $\Omega_{k',c}$ respectively, and $H_{SB_hB_c}^X$ represents the interaction between the qutrit and the baths.

 Below, we consider two qualitatively different models of continuous heat engines that differ in the interaction between the qutrit and the baths, i.e., $H_{SB_hB_c}^X$.
-In particular, our goal is to compare the performances of engines with an interaction Hamiltonian ($H_{SB_hB_c}^I$) that only allows `incoherent' energy transfer with the performances of engines with an interaction Hamiltonian ($H_{SB_hB_c}^C$) that enables `coherent' energy transfer between the baths and the qutrit. \\
+In particular, our goal is to compare the performances of engines with an interaction Hamiltonian ($H_{SB_hB_c}^C$) that only allows `coherent' energy transfer with the performances of engines with an interaction Hamiltonian ($H_{SB_hB_c}^I$) that enables `incoherent' energy transfer between the baths and the qutrit.
+See the schematics of coherent and incoherent engine interactions given in Fig.~\ref{fig:CAIQHE}. \\

-{\it Incoherent Quantum Heat Engines (IQHEs)} -- We start with an engine that operates via incoherent energy transfers between the constituents.
-Most of the traditional (continuous) quantum heat engines utilize incoherent energy transfers \cite{Boukobza2006b, Boukobza2006a, Boukobza2007} with the interaction Hamiltonian

-where $b_{h} = \ketbra{0}{2}$ and $b_{c} =\ketbra{1}{2}$ are the ladder operator acting on the qutrit space.
-The coefficients $g_h$ and $g_c$ are the interaction strength with the hot and cold baths, respectively.
-The interaction drives incoherent energy (heat) transfer in the sense that the energy exchange between the states $\ket{0}$ and $\ket{2}$ with the hot bath is independent of the energy exchange between the states $\ket{1}$ and $\ket{2}$ with the cold bath.
-For $|g_h|, |g_c| \ll 1$, the local dynamics of the qutrit is expressed by the Lindblad master equation \cite{Breuer2007, Boukobza2006b, Boukobza2006a, Boukobza2007}

-where $\rho$ is the density matrix representing the state of the qutrit.
-The dissipators $\mathcal{D}_{h}(\rho)$ and $\mathcal{D}_{c}(\rho)$ represent dissipative dynamics due to the interactions with the hot and cold baths and are given by (for $x$ = $h$, $c$):

-where the anti-commutator $\{Y,Z\} = YZ + ZY$, the coefficient $\gamma^x$ is the Weiskopf-Wigner decay constant, and $n_{x} = 1/(e^{\beta_{x}\omega_x}-1)$ is the average number of photons in the bath with frequency $\omega_x$.
-The appearance of two dissipators, $\mathcal{D}_{h}(\rho)$ and $\mathcal{D}_{c}(\rho)$, in the master equation \eqref{eq:IncMasEq} reflects that the heat exchange with the hot bath is independent (or uncorrelated) of the heat exchange with the cold baths.
-Thus, the heat exchanges between the baths are incoherent.